gitbrent/PptxGenJS/README.md

 # Features

-**Extensive Support**
+**Works Everywhere**

-- Generate presentations on every modern desktop & mobile web browser
+- Every modern desktop and mobile browser is supported
-- IE11 is supported via bundle polyfill

-**Comprehensive Objects**

-- Create any object type: Charts, Images, Links, Media, Shapes, Tables, Text
-- SVG images and YouTube videos are supported when viewed in PowerPoint online/2019+ desktop application

-**Modern Architecture**

-- Supports client web browsers, NodeJS, and React/Angular/Electron
-- Export methods return promises
-- Client browsers have only a single dependency: JSZip
-- Easy Angular/React integration (available via npm, cjs or es files)
+- Integrates with Node, Angular, React and Electron
+- Compatible with PowerPoint, Keynote, and more

+**Full Featured**

+- All major object types are available (charts, shapes, tables, etc.)
+- Master Slides for academic/corporate branding
+- SVG images, animated gifs, YouTube videos, RTL text, and Asian fonts

+**Simple And Powerful**

+- The absolute easiest PowerPoint library to use
-- Typescript definitions included
+- Learn as you code will full typescript definitions included
+- Tons of demo code comes included (over 70 slides of features)

+**Export Your Way**

+- Exports files direct to client browsers with proper MIME-type
+- Other export formats available: base64, blob, stream, etc.
+- Presentation compression options and more

 **HTML to PowerPoint**